-Leading Class: Students, in groups of two, will each be assigned a specific food commodity to present on at the beginning of one class period.
-Presentations should be approximately 20 minutes in length and can be based on the readings and videos within the assigned commodity folder for the specific class date (although additional research is encouraged).
-After the presentation, students will be required to facilitate a group activity to last the remainder of the course.
-This can simply entail facilitating group discussion with interesting questions based on the readings and presentation, or include an element of creativity.
+Leader(s) of the Day: Individually or in groups of two, students will be assigned a specific commodity and set of issues to present on during one class period.
+Presentations should be approximately 20 minutes in length and should build off the readings and videos included in the assigned commodity folder for that specific class date (although additional research is encouraged).
+The Leader(s) of the day put together a list of discussion questions to be shared with the class, along with any additional reading material, by Friday at 5PM (the week before the presentation).
+Following their presentation, Leader(s) will field questions from the class, followed by break out into group discussion or activities.
+Leader(s) are encouraged to research or design a creative group activity to be facilitated with support and in coordination with the professor.
 Debates, mock forums, and political simulations are encouraged.
-Shana will provide presentations on commodities over the first three weeks to provide examples of what lectures can entail and what class activities can look like.
-Shana will meet with students individually and in pairs outside of class to discuss ideas, review slides, or provide class activity suggestions.
+Professor Starobin will lead presentations on select commodities and issue areas over the first few weeks of the course to provide examples of what mini-lectures might entail and what class activities can look like.
+Professor Starobin will schedule meetings with each Leader of the Day team outside of scheduled class time, to discuss research ideas, review slides, or provide class activity suggestions.